Multi-Objective Hardware-Mapping Co-Optimisation for Multi-DNN Workloads on Chiplet-based Accelerators: The MOHaM Framework

 \subsection{Objectives Evaluation}

-Three objective metrics are evaluated for each individual: latency, energy, and area.
-Their values are determined by both, hardware and software genomes of the individual's chromosome.
-For example, increasing the number of SA instances decreases latency but increases area.
-Similarly, the mapping strategy for each layer of the $AM(L,D)$, and the SA templates affect all three metrics.
-The translation from chromosome encoding to target metrics is not through analytical models.
-Timeloop~\cite{parashar2019timeloop} + Accelergy~\cite{wu2019accelergy} framework only allows the simulation of a single layer on a single accelerator instance.
-Hence, it is repeatedly run for multiple layers and SA instances and the results are combined and processed by MOHaM.
+Three objective metrics are evaluated for each individual: (a) \textit{latency}, which is the makespan of the workload, (b) \textit{energy}, which is the total energy consumption to execute the workload, and (c) \textit{area}, which is the real estate of the hardware for the workload.
+They depend on the system configuration and the schedule.
+For example, increasing the number of \emph{SAI}s decreases latency but increases area.
+Similarly, the mapping strategy for each layer of the \emph{AM}, and the \emph{SAT}s affect all three objectives.
+MOHaM translates the chromosome encoding into objective metrics using the Timeloop~\cite{parashar2019timeloop} + Accelergy~\cite{wu2019accelergy} cost model (refer Figure~\ref{fig:moham}).

 The translation begins from the hardware genome.
-Each of its genes is converted into a SA instance of the appropriate $SAT$.
-At this point, the buffer sizes and instances of each $SAT$ is unknown.
+Each of its genes is converted into an \emph{SAI} of the appropriate \emph{SAT}.
+At this point, parameter values of the \emph{SAI}s are unknown.
 Then software genomes are examined to identify which mappings are used for each gene (layer).
-Now all the free parameters, including number of PEs, size of buffers, etc. are set to maximum required by the mappings for all the layers assigned to an SA instance.
-So, each of the instances can execute all the assigned layers, and the area is estimated.
+All the free parameters, including the number of PEs, size of buffers, etc., are set to the maximum required by the mappings for all the layers assigned to an \emph{SAI}.
+For example, Figure~\ref{fig:moham}(e) shows that $L2.0$ and $L1.1$ are assigned to \emph{SAI0.0}.
+If they require 64 and 128 PEs and 64 KiB and 32 KiB shared buffers, respectively, \emph{SAI0.0} will be assigned 128 PEs and 64 KiB shared buffer.
+Each \emph{SAI} executes its assigned layers, and the total area is estimated.
+This over-provision is automatically handled, as MOHaM finally identifies individuals with minimum area.

-As each of the mappings has a corresponding energy, summing them for all the layers could provide the total estimation.
-However, the energy for reads and writes in buffers depends on their sizes.
-Hence, energy for each mapping must be estimated based on the updated values of the free parameters in the corresponding SA instance.
-Their sum is the total energy.
+As each mapping has its corresponding energy consumption, summing them for all the layers could provide the total energy consumption.
+However, energy for reads and writes in the buffers depends on their sizes.
+Hence, energy for each mapping must be estimated based on the updated values of the free parameters in the \emph{SAI}s.

 Latency is estimated using the topological sorting encoded in the software genome.
-Each of its genes (layers) is read sequentially and mapped on the assigned SA instances.
-This traversal guarantees that all the dependencies of a layer are already scheduled before its turn comes.
-Each layer has a start and end time and the total latency is estimated based on the latest end time among all the layers.
-However, this is true only when there are no communication or memory bottlenecks.
+Each of its genes (layers) is read sequentially and mapped on the assigned \emph{SAI}s.
+This traversal guarantees that a layer's dependencies are already scheduled before its turn comes.
+Each layer has a start and end time, and the total latency is estimated based on the latest end time among all the layers.
+However, this is true only when no communication or memory bottlenecks exist.